Vangie Williams wins 1st District, will face Congressman Wittman

-HANOVER COUNTY, Va. — In the 1st district, three Democratic candidates were running for the right to challenge Republican congressman Rob Wittman in November’s election.
+HANOVER COUNTY, Va. -- Vangie Williams is the Democratic nominee in Virginia's 1st Congressional district.

+Three Democratic candidates were running for the right to challenge Republican congressman Rob Wittman in November's election.

 Vangie Williams won that right Tuesday after defeating challengers Johnathan Suddarth and Edwin Santana to win the democratic primary.
 Williams garnered 40 percent of the vote, while Santana and Suddarth had 33 percent and 27 percent respectively.